James Bartholet: Pornography cameos

-Bartholet has gained an international audience by appearing in "non-sex acting roles" in many Adult Film features as well.
-Some of his many releases include: Barberella XXX: An Axel Braun Parody, 9 1/2 Weeks: An Erotic Parody, The Wizard of Oz XXX, Not The Three Stooges XXX, Men In Black: A Hardcore Parody, Hotel No Tell 1 & 2, On the Air, Spiderman Vs. Superman XXX, American Hustle XXX, Supernatural XXX, The Fast & The Furious XXX, Grease XXX, The Beverly Hillbillies XXX, The Love Boat XXX, Mac Guyver XXX, Jersey Boys XXX, Beauty And The Beast XXX, Cinderella XXX, Sleeping Beauty XXX, The Real Boogie Nights, Casting Couch Cuties, Ava Rose Stripped, Exxxtra Exxxtra, The Rocki Whore Picture Show, Flight Attendants/Not Airplane XXX, Not M.A.S.H.
+Bartholet has gained an international audience by appearing in many "sex and non-sex acting roles" in many Adult Film features as well.
+Some of his many releases include: Barbarella XXX: An Axel Braun Parody, 9 1/2 Weeks: An Erotic Parody, The Wizard of Oz XXX, Not The Three Stooges XXX, Men In Black: A Hardcore Parody, Hotel No Tell 1 & 2, On the Air, Spiderman Vs. Superman XXX, American Hustle XXX, Supernatural XXX, The Fast & The Furious XXX, Grease XXX, The Beverly Hillbillies XXX, The Love Boat XXX, Mac Guyver XXX, Jersey Boys XXX, Beauty And The Beast XXX, Cinderella XXX, Sleeping Beauty XXX, The Real Boogie Nights, Casting Couch Cuties, Ava Rose Stripped, Exxxtra Exxxtra, The Rocki Whore Picture Show, Flight Attendants/Not Airplane XXX, Not M.A.S.H.
 XXX, Breaking Bad XXX, J-Ho, This Ain't The Partridge Family XXX, This Ain't Happy Days XXX, Not Three's Company XXX and Official Halloween Parody.
 He won the 2011 AVN Award for Best Non-Sex Performance for his role in Not Charlie's Angels XXX.
 In 2013 he received several XBIZ Award nominations and in 2014 won an XBIZ Award for his role in Not the Wizard of Oz XXX.

-Personal life

-Bartholet has one son, Joshua, and a granddaughter Sienna.